EventStore/documentation/docs/server/5.0.8/server/diagnostics/logging.md

 Log: /tmp/eventstore/logs
 ```

-## Log level

-By default, EventStoreDB uses the `Debug` log level and it's quite verbose.
-You can change the level to reduce the amount of space used by the logs, using the logging configuration.

-<!TODO>

 ## HTTP requests logging

 EventStoreDB cal also log all the incoming HTTP requests, like many HTTP servers do.
 Requests are logged before being processed, so unsuccessful requests are logged too.